-I had several instances over the past week where e-mails sent to me were downright insulting in tone.
-How these e-mailers worded their requests or inquiries spoke volumes as to what their true intent was.
+I had several instances over the past week where emails sent to me were downright insulting in tone.
+How these emailers worded their inquiries clearly indicated what their true intent was.

-If you are ever not sure of your tone, or if you are emotional or simply frustrated as you type an email, here’s what you do.
+If you are not sure of your tone, or if you are emotional or simply frustrated as you type an email, here’s what you do.

-These online screens should never be an excuse to be boldly rude or to make demands or accusations you wouldn’t dare do in person.
-Use e-mail as the communication tool it is meant to be, not some way to flex your ego or narcissistic side of your personality because you can.
-Because when you do — it only reflects on you.
-And, that’s not a good thing…
+Not being face-to-face is not an excuse to be boldly rude or to make demands or accusations you wouldn’t dare do in person.
+Use em il as the communication tool it is meant to be, not some way to flex your ego or selfish side of your personality just because you can.